Hamilton (musical): Chicago (2016–2020)

 Hamilton began previews at the CIBC Theatre in Chicago on September 27, 2016.
 The Chicago production cast included Miguel Cervantes as Alexander Hamilton, Joshua Henry as Aaron Burr, Karen Olivo as Angelica Schuyler, Arianna Afsar as Eliza Schuyler, Alexander Gemignani as King George III, Jonathan Kirkland as George Washington, and Samantha Marie Ware as Peggy/Maria Reynolds.
 On its opening in October, attended by author Miranda, the Chicago production received strongly positive reviews.
 The Chicago run closed on January 5, 2020, after 1,341 shows.
 The production grossed $400 million, breaking the box office record for theater in Chicago.
 According to Chris Jones, the success was made possible by the larger number of seats the CIBC Theatre holds and can sell compared with, for example, the show's smaller New York City venue.
-Overall, "more than 2.6 million people took in Hamilton during its Chicago run."
-Lightfoot acknowledges the fact that this number includes the "31 thousand public school students who saw it through the Hamilton Education Program."
+Overall, "more than 2.6 million people took in Hamilton during its Chicago run", including the "31 thousand public school students who saw it through the Hamilton Education Program".